Son2110/fcj-workshop/content/1-Worklog/1.5-Week5/_index.md

 * Understand about minimax algorithm

-* Successfully create tic-tac-toe app for player play with AI with 2 mode easy and hard base on minimax algoritm
+* Successfully create tic-tac-toe app for player play with AI with 2 mode easy and hard base on minimax algorithm